1984 Brazilian Grand Prix: Race

 Alboreto's race was ruined by a loose bolt in his car's right front brake caliper which released all the brake fluid and caused the brake to overheat, resulting in a couple of spins and a pit stop where buckets of water were thrown over the brakes in a vain attempt at cooling it.
-Lauda was leading by some 40 seconds on lap 34 when the wires to his McLaren's battery came loose causing electrical failure.
-After almost stalling his Brabham-BMW at the start, Piquet finished an unhappy race on lap 32 when the BMW engine failed coming onto the pit straight.
+Lauda was leading by some 40 seconds on lap 34 when the wires to his McLaren's battery came loose causing electrical failure, while after almost stalling his Brabham-BMW at the start, Piquet finished an unhappy race on lap 32 when the BMW engine failed coming onto the pit straight.

 After passing Warwick for the lead, Prost, who was in the pits for a tyre change when Lauda coasted in to retire, lost the lead back to the Englishman when he made his second stop for tyres.
-He regained the lead for good following Warwick's retirement and ran out the winner by 40 seconds from the Williams-Honda of Keke Rosberg and the Lotus of de Angelis.
+With 10 laps to go it looked like Warwick was headed for his first ever Grand Prix win with a 20+ second lead on the McLaren.
+But the lap 10 clash with Lauda had come home to roost and the Renault's front left suspension failed, handing the lead to Prost who then easily ran out the winner by 40 seconds from the Williams-Honda of Keke Rosberg and the Lotus-Renault of de Angelis.
 For Rosberg it was his third successive second place in the Brazilian Grand Prix, though it was the only one in which he was not disqualified.
-Eddie Cheever finish 4th in the Alfa Romeo, while Renault's Patrick Tambay was classified in 6th after running out of fuel on the last lap, losing 5th to another F1 rookie, Martin Brundle in his Tyrrell-Ford.
+Eddie Cheever finish 4th in the Alfa Romeo giving some hope that the 890T V8 would not be as thirsty for fuel as predicted, while Renault's Patrick Tambay was classified in 6th after running out of fuel on the last lap, losing 5th to another F1 rookie, Martin Brundle in his Tyrrell-Ford.

 Brundle, and the Tyrrell team, would later be disqualified from the season for technical infringements.
 This promoted Tambay to 5th and the Arrows-Ford of Thierry Boutsen to 6th.